johnbillion/query-monitor/README.md

 ## Do you accept donations? ##

 No, I do not accept donations.
 If you like the plugin, I'd love for you to [leave a review](https://wordpress.org/support/view/plugin-reviews/query-monitor).
 Tell all your friends about the plugin too!

+# Related Tools #

+Debugging is rarely done with just one tool.
+Along with Query Monitor, you should be aware of other plugins and tools which aid in debugging and profiling your website.
+Here are some examples:

+ * [XHProf](https://github.com/facebook/xhprof) for low level profiling of PHP.
+ * [Xdebug](https://xdebug.org/) for a host of PHP debugging tools.
+ * [P3 Profiler](https://wordpress.org/plugins/p3-profiler/) for performance trend analysis of the plugins in use on your site.
+ * [Time Stack](https://github.com/joehoyle/Time-Stack) for WordPress-specific operation profiling.
+ * [New Relic](https://newrelic.com/) for complete software performance analytics.

+Query Monitor also has [several add-on plugins](https://github.com/johnbillion/query-monitor/wiki/Query-Monitor-Add-on-Plugins) which extend its functionality, and transparently supports add-ons for the Debug Bar plugin (see the FAQ for more info).

+See also my list of [WordPress Developer Plugins](https://johnblackbourn.com/wordpress-developer-plugins).

 # Contributing #